 Online teaching has increased its popularity remarkably.
-As most schools across the world are embracing online learning modalities due to the pandemic, educators have to take in amazing tips and tricks to make online teaching better and to make the most of this teaching experience.
+As most schools across the world are embracing online learning modalities due to the pandemic, educators have to take in amazing tips and tricks to make online teaching better and make the most of this teaching experience.

-Just don’t complicate the online learning environment, otherwise, your students will feel suffocated which eventually leads you to teacher burnout.
+Just don’t complicate the online learning environment, otherwise, your students will feel suffocated which eventually leads to teacher burnout.
 It can all be a bit overwhelming but with adequate preparation and utmost sincerity, online teaching can become better!

 Well, I just make my students enjoy and have fun learning!
 Interestingly, a well-designed and planned online learning environment pays dividends!
 All those extra efforts you exerted bring advantages.